Monstrofil/kadastr.live/ReadMe.md

 ![Map, the best map ever](/static/main_page.png)

-# Installation

-    pip install -r requirements.txt

-Fill cadastr/.env file with postgresql database credentials (ask author using email to provide you read-only access to database)

-Example:

-    KADASTR_DB_USER=login
-    KADASTR_DB_PASSWORD=password

-Run it as regular django website.

 # Editing map style

 Use [maputnik](https://maputnik.github.io/editor/) as WYSIWYG editor for vector_style.json style located in `static` folder.

-# Missing parts

-Lots of logic that works with land.gov.ua is still hidden because author is too lazy to remove all credentials and secrets from code.
-One day either it will be published, or I'll accidentally publish it with all passwords compromised.

 # Contacts